Neonatal Intracranial Hemorrhage (ICH) (or "brain bleed") is bleeding inside the brain of the newborn.

 - Blokh v.
-Finley (New York 2017) $2.2 million: In this case the baby suffered brain injuries resulting from intracranial hemorrhage and oxygen deprivation.
+Finley (New York 2017) $2.2 million: The baby suffered brain injuries resulting from brain bleeds that led to oxygen deprivation.
 The parents alleged that the brain injuries resulted because the defendant doctors let the pregnancy run over 2 weeks past the due date, exposing the baby to increase risk.
-Plaintiffs claimed that the injuries could have been avoid by simply inducing her labor earlier.
+Plaintiffs claimed that the injuries could have been avoided by simply inducing her labor earlier.
 The case settled for $2.2. million.

 - Mittchell v.
-Lau (New York 2016) $2.1 million: Baby was born premature and suffered a grade 3 intracranial hemorrhage which led to development of periventricular leukomalacia and he was diagnosed with cerebral palsy.
-His parents alleged that the doctors were negligent in failing to manage the pregnancy so as to avoid the premature birth.
+Lau (New York 2016) $2.1 million: A baby was born premature and suffered a grade 3 brain bleed which led to periventricular leukomalacia and he was diagnosed with cerebral palsy.
+His parents alleged that the doctors were negligent in failing to manage the pregnancy to avoid the premature birth.
 The doctors claimed they acted reasonably and the premature delivery was caused by an infection.
 A jury in Nassau County awarded plaintiffs $2.1 million.

 - Pita v.
 Bronx-Lebanon Hops.
-(New York 2014) $1.7 million: baby suffered intracranial hemorrhage and brain lesions during delivery which left him with permanent cognitive impairment.
+(New York 2014) $1.7 million: A baby suffered an intracranial hemorrhage and brain lesions during delivery which left him with permanent cognitive impairment.
 His mother alleged that the doctor was negligent in his use of obstetrical forceps and that the hospital failed to provide proper neonatal care.
-The case settled for $1.7.
+The case settled for $1.7 million.